-Group Study Exchange is an educational program of The Rotary Foundation wherein Rotary districts in different countries are paired to send and receive professional study groups of four to six non-Rotarian team members and one Rotarian team leader to travel for four to six weeks, staying in the homes of Rotarians when possible.
+Group Study Exchange is an educational program of The Rotary Foundation wherein Rotary districts in different countries are paired to send and receive professional study groups of non-Rotarian team members and one Rotarian team leader to travel for four to six weeks, staying in the homes of Rotarians when possible.
+A traditional GSE team consists of four team members plus a Rotarian team leader.
+Districts have the option to finance up to two additional team members with their District Designated Fund (DDF).
+Please note that 2012-13 is the last year of the GSE program in its current form.
+All exchanges must take place during the 2012-13 program year.